home-assistant/home-assistant.io/source/_docs/installation/docker.markdown

  - Install "Container Station" package on your Qnap NAS
  - Launch Container Station and move to "Create Container"-section
- - Search image  "homeassistant/home-assistant" with Docker hub and click on "Install"
+ - Search image  "homeassistant/home-assistant" with Docker hub and click on "Install".
+   Make attention to CPU architecture of your NAS.
+For ARM CPU types the correct image is "homeassistant/armhf-homeassistant"
  - Choose "latest" version and click next
  - Choose a container-name you want (e.g., "homeassistant")
  - Click on "Advanced Settings"